Nissan Livina

-The Nissan Livina is an MPV model produced by the Japanese automobile manufacturer Nissan.
+The Nissan Livina is a compact MPV model produced by the Japanese automobile manufacturer Nissan.
 It was introduced in July 2006 by Dongfeng Nissan at the Guangzhou International Motor Show and went on sale in December 2006.
 Sharing the same platform with the first-generation Note, the first-generation Livina was the first Nissan vehicle to debut in China before being released in other countries.

 The first-generation Livina was available in two body lengths, with the longer one designed to accommodate three-row seating.
 It was built in Brazil, Malaysia, Indonesia, Philippines, Vietnam, South Africa, China and Taiwan.
 The second-generation Livina that was introduced in February 2019 is a three-row-only model based on the Mitsubishi Xpander, and as of 2022, is only available in Indonesia and the Philippines.

 First generation (L10/L11; 2006)

 L10 (2006)

 The regular length two-row model with a shorter rear overhang is called the Livina or Livina XR, or in Taiwan as Livina Urban or Livina Sport, while the extended length three-row model with a longer rear overhang is called Livina Geniss in China or Grand Livina elsewhere.
 The longer three-row model is a station wagon-styled MPV, while the two-row model is considered as a roomy hatchback or a European-style mini MPV.

 The model debuted in November 2006 in China in its three-row guise under the name Livina Geniss, while the two-row model was introduced in the country in April 2007.

 The two-row Livina was introduced in Taiwan in October 2007.
 Both the two-row Livina and the three-row Grand Livina was also produced in South Africa since January 2008, where forty percent of the vehicle parts were locally sourced, with the rest coming elsewhere, mainly Indonesia.

 Power for the Livina comes from 1.5-litre, 1.6-litre or 1.8-litre four-cylinder engines that are shared with the Tiida/Latio/Versa (C11).
 The 1.5- and 1.6-litre engines are paired with either a 5-speed manual or 4-speed automatic.
 The 1.8-litre option is paired with either a 6-speed manual or 4-speed automatic transmission.